paylike/descriptor/README.md

 The descriptor is used as output on the bank statement.

 ## How is it validated?
-The descriptor is validated against the following criterias
+The descriptor is validated against the following criteria

 - It can only have a character length on 22 or lower
 - It can only contain ASCII printable characters (see [charaters](#characters))